MicrosoftDocs/cpp-docs/docs/intrinsics/check-isa-arch-support.md

 ### Parameters

 *feature*\
-[in] ISA feature to be checked.
+[in] ISA feature to check.

 *avx10_version*\
-[in] AVX10 version to be checked.
-Should be 0 if AVX10 version check isn't required.
+[in] AVX10 version to check.
+0 if AVX10 version check isn't required.

 ## Return value